AdobeDocs/commerce-cloud-service.en/help/user/admin/account-security.md

 ---
 title: Magento Account security
-description: Describes the various layers of security and the requirements for interacting with the Magento PaaS.
+description: Describes the various layers of security and the requirements for interacting with the Magento.
 ---

 # Account security